brianrhall/Assembly/FAQ/README.md

 #### Why x86?
 Is it too complex for students?
 Keep in mind that this text is geared toward applied computer science and software engineering students.
 Based on our experiences teaching the course, students can handle x86 with our approach.

 Although x86 is a complex architecture, it is the most common architecture in laptops and desktops, the systems students are using every day.
-In the book we do not cover the entire instruction set detail by detail (Intel's documentation does that).
+In the book, we do not cover the entire instruction set detail by detail (Intel's documentation does that).
 We cover what is necessary to illustrate the principles of computer architecture and simultaneously give students useful context applicable to the systems they are using and on which they are developing software.
 We do give introductions to other important architectures in *Chapter 11*.

 We are contemplating writing an ARM supplement for the text since x86 and ARM are the two most dominant architectures in the computing market.
 But ARM isn't so simple either.